 Does Tea Break a Fast?
 Your Ultimate Guide to Tea & Intermittent Fasting

-So, does tea break a fast?
-The short answer is: it depends.
+Intermittent fasting has become a popular health practice, praised for its benefits from fat burning to improved mental focus.
+But if you're trying to stick to your fasting window, one question often comes up: can you still enjoy your morning tea?
+Many people worry that a simple cup of tea might sabotage their hard work.
+Does tea break a fast?
+It depends.
 The general rule of thumb for intermittent fasting is that consuming anything that prompts an insulin response will break your fast.
 This means any calories—especially sugars—are off-limits.
 However, plain tea, with its minimal or zero caloric content, is generally considered safe.
 Most intermittent fasting experts agree that as long as your daily calorie intake remains below 500 calories, your body will be in a state of fat-burning fasting.

 The Science-Backed Benefits of Drinking Tea While Fasting